Exact Renormalization of Wave Functionals yields Continuous MERA: Non-relativistic flows

 with

 Here, we have introduced two distinct functions which we call $K_0$ and $K_s$ that regulate the temporal and spatial parts of the free action, respectively.
-Whereas the regulated path integral for a quantum state in the previous section was not Lorentz invariant because of the form of the regulator, the dispersion was relativistic.
-Here, we have allowed for a non-relativistic dispersion relation, or phase velocity,
+Now the regulated action has a dispersion controlled by the ratio of the two regulating functions:

 $K_s$ plays the role of a regulator for momentum modes of the field, and we take it to be a function of $zp/M$ with $K_s(u)\to 0$ at large $u$ and $K_s(u)\to 1$ at small $u$.